 The foundation’s commitment to finding better methods of healing extends to the animal kingdom.
 We helped transform an urban, industrial area into a wildlife rehabilitation and education center through our partnership with Liberty Wildlife and with consultation from the Rob and Melani Walton Sustainability Solutions Service at ASU.
-The Rob and Melani Walton Campus of Liberty Wildlife provides care to thousands of animals across more than 100 species every year and, as a result of this collaboration, the number of animals served increased by more than 20 percent between 2015 and 2017.
+The Rob and Melani Walton Campus of Liberty Wildlife provides care to thousands of animals across more than 175 species every year and, as a result of this collaboration, the number of animals served increased by more than 68 percent since 2015.
 The campus also provides education on native wildlife and their natural habitats to the public as part of a commitment to fulfilling our role as humans to sustain and support life.

 The foundation sees the Campus as a project that not only heals living populations but protects them from future harm as well.

 We invite you to visit the inspiring work of Liberty Wildlife HERE.